Nasdaq Commodities: Strategic Initiatives for 2019

 - Imposing a liquidity requirement on each member, which is linked to the size of exposure of the member.
 This requirement will be monitored on an ongoing basis and mitigating actions will be codified. (roll-out in Jan-Feb 2019)

-- The financial requirement for being a clearing member will be updated for Direct Clearing Members, Direct Clearing Agents and Direct Clearing Clients, to further ensure that each member has a sufficient capital base for clearing purposes. (roll out in end of Q1 2019).
+- The financial requirement for being a clearing member will be updated for Direct Clearing Members, Direct Clearing Agents and Direct Clearing Clients, to further ensure that each member has a sufficient capital base for clearing purposes. (roll out in Q4 2019).

 - Qualitative requirements will be reviewed and strengthened to ensure that each member has sufficient operational capacity and suitable organization. (roll out end of Q1 2019)